 Once an employee requests an accommodation, the employer and the employee should engage in an informal, cooperative process to determine the type of accommodation that will best help the employee complete the functions of the job.
 By law, the employer is not required to provide the best or most expensive accommodation that is available, but the one that will sufficiently meet the employee’s needs.
 Moreover, the accommodation is not required to completely eliminate any problems faced by the disabled employee in completing his or her job duties or to provide the employee with every type of accommodation requested.
 The employer is required to use reasonable efforts to find accommodations that will sufficiently meet the employee’s needs.

 The employer may ask the employee for documentation of the disability from a health care provider or medical specialist.
 The employer is within his or her rights to do this.
 The employer also may request the employee meet with a doctor designated by the employer.
 The employer also is within his or her rights to request this, so long as the examination is for a job-related purpose.

 However, if the employee provided documentation from a health care provider about the condition to the employer, the employer is required to explain why the documentation is insufficient and provide the employee with an opportunity to provide additional documentation before requesting the employee see a physician of the employer’s choosing.

-The employer also may ask the individual questions regarding the extent of his or her disability, which is also permissible as long as it done with the goal of determining the best type of accommodation.
+The employer also may ask the individual questions regarding the extent of his or her disability, which is also permissible as long as it is done with the goal of determining the best type of accommodation.

-Employers may not ask for documentation of the disability in cases where the disability itself and the employee’s need for a reasonable accommodation are obvious and in cases where the employee already has provided sufficient documentation of the disability and need for accommodation.
+Employers may not ask for documentation of the disability in cases where the disability itself and the employee’s need for reasonable accommodation are obvious and in cases where the employee already has provided sufficient documentation of the disability and need for accommodation.